rdedhia/RubiksCube/README.md

 recognition software as you take pictures of your cube.
 The interface indicates which color side you should use and how it should be oriented.
 After you take pictures of all the sides, the cube forms in Visual Python.

-If using the existing cube, there is an interface that allows you to turn, rotate, randomize, or fully solve the cube.
+If you want to use the existing cube, there is an interface that allows you to turn, rotate, randomize, or fully solve the cube.

 SimpleCV and Visual Python need to be downloaded to make the software run.